skial/haxe.io/src/roundups/wwx/Flambes Future.md

 He goes onto demonstrate a few code examples in AS3 versus Haxe & Flambe.
 The Haxe & Flambe versions are considerably shorter and succulent compared to their AS3 versions.
-He plans to implement features which users have been asking for, tilemap loading, polygon rendering and video playback.
+He plans to implement features which users have been asking for, tile map loading, polygon rendering and video playback.
 One of the more interesting areas for me would be a new native app backend built with Lime.